cloud-gov/cg-site/content/docs/compliance/domain-standards.md

 cloud.gov supports mapping your DNSSEC-enabled custom domain to your applications hosted on cloud.gov -- see [DNSSEC support for the CDN service]({{< relref "docs/services/cdn-route.md#dnssec-support" >}}) and [DNSSEC support for the custom domain service]({{< relref "docs/services/custom-domains.md#dnssec-support" >}}).

 *Additional details are available the cloud.gov System Security Plan, including controls SC-20, SC-21, SC-22, and SC-23.*

+## Certificates

+cloud.gov's global TLS certificate is issued by a 3rd party, open source vendor known as [Let's Encrypt](https://letsencrypt.org/).
+Let's Encrypt allows for individuals, companies, or agencies to request free TLS certificates in an automated fashion for easy HTTPS functionality.
+As part of that, the cloud.gov platform does not control any aspect of the certificate provisioning process other than the common name and alternative name.
+We do not control the ciphers, certificate validity, or other algorithms used in modern TLS certificate creation.

+The benefit of using Let's Encrypt, even though the cloud.gov platform doesn't control much of the provisioning process, is how it allows the cloud.gov team to bring a full HTTPS/TLS experience (along with all the compliance requirements) to customers at both no-cost and with full certificate authority validity.
+Let's Encrypt has partnered with IdenTrust to have their intermediate certificates cross-signed by IdenTrust, who has partnered with nearly all major vendors which ship their products with root certificates.
+Due to the strategic partnership Let's Encrypt has, nearly every programming language and operating system automatically trusts Let's Encrypt certificates automatically.
+This is a major benefit to the cloud.gov team, as cross-signed intermediate certificates can be cost-prohibitive to acquire, which is why a lot of vendors just make their root certificate authority certificate available, requiring customers to download them and making the overall user experience much more difficult.

+Let's Encrypt is a complicated yet powerful TLS certificate vendor.
+While the cloud.gov team cannot change the way the certificates are provisioned, any support requests or questions regarding our TLS configuration are welcome at [cloud-gov-support@gsa.gov](mailto:cloud-gov-support@gsa.gov?subject=TLS%20Certificate%20Questions).
+You can also find more about how Let's Encrypt works via their [public documentation](https://letsencrypt.org/docs/).